RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Graphics/LoadSpriteSheet.md

 # LoadSpriteSheet

 ## Description
-Loads a GIF formatted Sprite Sheet and assigns the id to `Object.SpriteSheet`.
+Loads a spritesheet and assigns the ID to `Object.SpriteSheet`.
+The spritesheet must be a GIF file.

+!!! note
+    Sonic CD Lite can also load PVR files with this function.

 ## Parameters
 - `Path`